 Relaxing with good food and drink is likewise easy.
 Many are the options and we listed the eateries we consider the best in the six sestieri of Venice in other posts: the touristy San Marco and Dorsoduro, the lesser known San Polo and Santa Croce, the popular lively neighborhoods of Cannaregio and Castello.

-At any time, you can book a connection with a Prontopia local and get in-person help to decide how to enjoy your stay in Venice.
+At any time, you can book a connection with a Prontopia local assistant and get in-person help to decide how to enjoy your stay in Venice.